eugenius1/eugenius1.github.io/_posts/2017-01-31-social-logins.md

 ---
 layout: post
 title: Social logins!
-subtitle: See what you give away when you sign up to a site using Facebook or Google
+subtitle: An interactive look at what you give away when you sign up to a site using Facebook or Google
 share-img: "http://eusebius.tech/raw/img/branding/github-eugenius1/original.png"
 js:
   - "/js/funcs/specialName.js"